et-codes/twitter-showcase/README.md

 # Twitter Showcase App

+## This app is no longer working as intended due to changes in the X/Twitter API

+As you may already know, the new management of Twitter has changed the free API tier and limited functionality so that only Tweet creation is supported on the v2 API.
+My app was built on the v2 API initially, so of course this caused my queries to break.

+In light of the fact that I no longer use X/Twitter myself, and the current state of cultural affairs, I have decided not to dedicate the time to retool this app.
+However, I am leaving the project up here, because I spent a lot of time working on it and I was proud of the result.
+Some may still get some benefit from reviewing the code.

+Thanks for your understanding.

 ### Try the app yourself [here](https://et-twitter-app.herokuapp.com/)!

 _This app allows the user to search Twitter by keywords or user (use "@" before the user name).
 The 10 most recent results are displayed, with a link to the Tweet on the Twitter website.
 In the Random Tweet section, click on one of the profiles in the list to get a random Tweet from that user._